alexandervolikov/alexandervolikov.github.io/_pages/cv.md

 Projects
 ======
 * 2023 - Current.
-Senior Executor	Humic matter systems.
+Senior Executor and then Leader.
+"From biomass to Humic matter systems".
 Synthesis of artificial humic mater, defining the relation between chemistry of artificial humic substances and their influence on plants and microbiome of soil.
 * 2021 - 2023 Leader.
 Development of highly adhesive dust suppressors based on humic substances for binding and fixing particles matter in order to reduce dust pollution in urban air.
 RFBR № 21-33-70130
 * 2021 – 2022
 Executor	Development of efficient approaches to the direct isolation of the components with desired biological activities from natural humic systems.
 RSF № 21-73-20202